 - One point: Outdated design, poor experience, missing key information

-Once you’ve signed up for services, you need to be able to manage your account and track the progress towards your goal on your debt relief plan.
-The goal of this category was to evaluate the ability to do this online by logging into a client portal.
+Once you’ve signed up for services, you need to be able to manage your account and track progress on your debt relief plan.
+A client portal offers a simple way to do this.
 Debt relief companies offering a client portal received the highest ranking and those without received the lowest ranking.

-Another popular way to get information about companies is via a mobile app.
+Mobile apps allow customers to access their account information on the go.
 Companies that offered a mobile app received the highest possible score for this category, and providers without a mobile app received the lowest possible score.

-Although online chat is common in some industries, one of the customer experience features that makes debt relief providers stand out is the availability of online chat.
+One of the customer experience features making certain debt relief providers stand out is the availability of online chat.
 As a result, providers that offered an online chat feature received the highest rating.
 Conversely, debt relief companies not offering this customer service feature received the lowest ranking.

-The points for this category ranged from one to five (whole numbers), with the points granted as follows (note: the highest point categories include the items from the lower point categories):
+The points for this category ranged from one to five (whole numbers), and we graded providers as follows (note: the highest point categories include the items from the lower point categories):